fm3chanic/xfce4-terminal_themes/README.md

 ### Installation:

-Copy the theme file to `~/.local/share/xfce4/terminal/colorschemes` and restart the application.
-It might be necessary to create the folders first as `/xfce4/terminal/colorschemes` might be missing in `~/.local/share`.<br>
+Copy the theme file to `~/.local/share/xfce4/terminal/colorschemes` and restart the application.<br>
 The theme should now be selectable in the "Colors" tab of the "Preferences" as one of the preset colorschemes

+> [!NOTE]
+> It might be necessary to create the folders first as `/xfce4/terminal/colorschemes` might be missing in `~/.local/share`.

 ### Contribution: